t1ina2003/vrep_plugin_ros/README.md

 >The plugin probably couldn't load dependency libraries.
 >Try 'ldd pluginName.so' for more infos, or simply rebuild the plugin.

-so i wrote a right way to build these file and a bash file for saving time. please feel free to use it.
+so i found a way to build these file and a bash file for saving time. please feel free to use it.

 ##Correct procedure